pg_language#

 pg_proc.oid

-For noninternal languages this references the language handler, which is a special function that is responsible for running all functions that are written in the particular language.
+For noninternal languages this references the language handler, which is a special function that is responsible for executing all functions that are written in the particular language.

 lanvalidator